-In town students will have the option of riding as a school-toschool transfer/shuttle rider.
+In town students will have the option of riding as a school-to-school transfer/shuttle rider.
 A school-to-school transfer rider is a student who rides in the morning, from the school closest to his or her home to the school he or she is enrolled in for the school day and to return in the evening from the school he or she attends to the school that is closest to his or her home.
 Students riding shuttles inside the no ride zone from one school to another may only ride to their designated school and may not ride the bus to a stop outside of the no ride zone unless an Emergency Rider Waiver has been granted.

-Transfer students must be at the pickup location at least 5 minutes before the scheduled pickup time and be prepared to immediately board the bus when it arrives.
-Transfer/Shuttle students should not be dropped off at the pick-up site more than 15 minutes before7:00 A.M. the scheduled pick up and never earlier later than 7:20 7:15 A.M.
+Transfer/Shuttle students should not be dropped off before 7:00 A.M. and never later than 7:15 A.M.

 When the transfer students return in the afternoon they must immediately leave the school premises.

 Transfer/Shuttle students are subject to all the rules and requirements for riding the bus.
 Since transfer students are only on the bus a short time (10 -15 minutes) they are subject to a 3 strikes and you are off the bus for the rest of the semester rule.
 Once they have received a third write up they will be denied bus riding privileges for the remainder of the semester.
-The student may will be reinstated his or her bus privileges at the beginning of the second semester and may will have one last chance to follow District policies behave correctly on the bus.
+The student may be reinstated his or her bus privileges at the beginning of the second semester and may have one last chance to follow District policies on the bus.

-If a Route student does not ride for two (2) consecutive days mornings, the bus will not return or stop until you notify the Transportation Office (405-282-5919) that the student will again be riding.
+If a Route student does not ride for two (2) consecutive mornings, the bus will not return or stop until you notify the Transportation Office (405-282-5919) that the student will again be riding.

+BUSTER SAYS

-BUSTER SAYS SEAT TO SEAT - BACK TO BACK STAY SEATED - ARMS AROUND BACKPACK!
+SEAT TO SEAT - BACK TO BACK STAY SEATED - ARMS AROUND BACKPACK!